LeanneLibGriff/nine-repro/Step8CompSecurity.md

  * Use a combination of letters, lowercase letters and symbols.
  * Enable multifactor authentication (MFA) whenever available.
  * Use a password management tool if you have trouble remembering mutiple passwords.
- * Donit incorporate personal information into your password.
+ * Do not incorporate personal information into your password.
 For example, the name of a child, pet, important birthdays, details from your address.

 Intermediate
 * Use a password manager.